safl/pychapel/docs/source/introduction.rst

 ~~~~~~~~~~~~

 The steps for installing pyChapel and the software packages it depends upon is
 fairly straightforward.
-The following prodescribes the commands and packages and
-how installation would be done on a Ubuntu-linux system.
+The following provides a setup guide on a Ubuntu-linux system.

 Depending on your system the commands might be slightly different but the
-following should provide the gist of what is required.
+should provide the gist of what is required.

 pyChapel depends on the pyChapel Python module itself which is available via
 PyPi.
 Additionally the Chapel compiler and a library compiled with the compiler